Color Tools¶

 Auto Levels: This option maximizes the tonal range in the Red, Green, and Blue channels.
 It searches the image shadow and highlight limit values and adjusts the Red, Green, and Blue channels to a full histogram range.

-Legacy Films Emulation¶
+Legacy Film Emulation¶

-menu you will find classic black & white chemical toning used in analog photography.
+digiKam comes with a couple of black & white filters that you can apply to your photographs to achieve that classic black & white chemical toning from film photography.
 The controls come on four drop-down items: Film, Lens Filters, Tone and Luminosity as shown on the screenshot below.
-Film, filters and color toning can be applied independently of each other (on top of each other).
-The filters actually influence the RGB channel mixing, whereas the toning purely adds a uniform monochromatic tint to the black & white photograph.
-In the lightness tab you will find a tonal adjustment tool (like curve adjust), a contrast tool and an over-exposure indicator to improve the Black and White rendering.With Film setting, a specific settings allows to emulate a number of famous Black and White photographic films as:
+Film, filters and color toning can be applied independently of each other, which means they can be used in combination.
+The filters actually influence the RGB channel mixing, whereas the toning adds a uniform monochromatic tint to the black & white photograph.
+In the lightness tab you will find a tonal adjustment tool (like curve adjust), a contrast tool and an over-exposure indicator to improve the black & white rendering.

 Generic.